Swindon 105.5: Beginnings

 The original project was founded in 2004 by Ian Rowe, Johnny Robinson and Shirley Ludford, along with Richard Grace and Greg Stevens who had all met previously working at local station Swindon FM.
-They continued to work together forming a new group.
-Shirley Ludford was a former employee of both BBC Wiltshire Sound and GWR FM.
-She was subsequently appointed Station Manager of the project.
+They continued to work together, forming a new group.
+Ludford was a former employee of both BBC Wiltshire Sound and GWR FM.
+She was subsequently appointed station manager of the project.

-Prior to the launch of the full-time station, Swindon Community Broadcasting, a RSL (Restricted Service Licence) station, was set up in order to discover whether a community radio station could work in the area.
+Prior to the launch of the full-time station, Swindon Community Broadcasting, a Restricted Service Licence station, was set up in order to discover whether a community radio station could work in the area.
 Broadcasts took place from The Bulldog pub in Swindon.
-After positive feedback about the station's success throughout the four-week broadcast, it was decided the project would proceed to the next step and apply for a full-time Community Radio Licence from Ofcom.
+After positive feedback throughout the four-week broadcast, it was decided the project would proceed to the next step and apply for a full-time community radio licence from Ofcom.

-In 2006, two groups applied for the community radio licence for the Swindon area: Swindon FM, which had run a local DAB only service in Swindon 2002, and Community Radio Swindon, broadcasting as Swindon 105.5.
+In 2006, two groups applied for the community radio licence for the Swindon area: Swindon FM, which had run a local DAB-only service in Swindon in 2002, and Community Radio Swindon, broadcasting as Swindon 105.5.
 Ofcom decided in favour of Community Radio Swindon and the station was awarded its licence in February 2007.
 Some of Swindon FM's presenters moved to or have subsequently moved to Swindon 105.5.

 Launch

 The station's first studio was at the County Ground, home of Swindon Town F.C., and was for a short time shared with ITV Thames Valley.
-The inaugural show on 15 March 2008 was presented by Shirley Ludford with a former broadcasting colleague from BBC Wiltshire Sound Peter Heaton-Jones.
-The station’s first officially played song was the 1964 Martha & The Vandellas single – Dancing in the Street.
-The original music database was developed by the station's Head of Music and co-founder, Johnny Robinson.
-The first regular show to air was The Johnny Robinson Show at 7-9 pm on Saturday 15 March.
+The inaugural show on 15 March 2008 was presented by Shirley Ludford with a former broadcasting colleague from BBC Wiltshire Sound, Peter Heaton-Jones.
+The station’s first officially played song was the 1964 Martha and The Vandellas single "Dancing in the Street".
+The original music database was developed by the station's head of music and co-founder, Johnny Robinson.
+The first regular show to air was The Johnny Robinson Show at 7–9 pm on Saturday 15 March.
 Robinson was apparently "tired and shattered" after helping with preparations for the launch, and had gone without sleep for 36 hours before presenting the show.
 The event was attended by a senior member of Ofcom.